-In this article you will learn the best practices to store your handmade soap.
-Storing soap depends on the process you have used to make it.
+Learn the best practices on how to store soap.
+Storing soap one way or the other depends on the process you have used to make it.

 You can also store your soap in a sealed container, if you’re worried about the natural scent fading, but you need to be very careful with your soap catching trapped moisture inside the container.
 The bars should be cured in the open for 6-8 weeks and be bone dry before you put them in.